 - Unhealthy diet

 Preventing hernias isn’t 100% guaranteed.
-Fortunately, you can take smart steps to avoid them by pursuing a healthy lifestyle, using proper form when lifting heavy objects, not lifting heavy objects beyond your ability, and seeing your doctor if you’re experiencing constant sneezing or coughing.
+Fortunately, you can take smart steps to avoid them by pursuing a healthy lifestyle, using proper form when lifting heavy objects, and not lifting heavy objects beyond your ability.
+You should also see your doctor if you’re experiencing constant sneezing or coughing.

 Types of Hernias

 The type of hernia you have depends on where the herniated organ or tissue is located.
-Other factors such as gender and age play a part, as well.
-We’ll look at different types of hernias to see how they develop and how to spot them.
+Other factors such as biological sex and age play a part, as well.

 A hiatal hernia is a result of pressure that forces your stomach through the same opening that your esophagus passes down through.
 This opening is known as the hiatus.
 Hiatal hernias can differ in size, which will influence your doctor’s recommendations for treatment.